beach

 In this 17+-year long (2016-) project financed by the Academy of Sciences of Northrhine-Westfalia, we collect spoken dialect data in and around Northrhine-Westfalia and analyze them wrt. a set of phenomena (roughly, 3000 speakers at 800+ places; 600+ verbal tasks each; often more than one phenomenon per task), all stored in a database.

-The goal is to develop a digital dialect atlas, a web interface to the database that will dynamically generate different geo-referenced maps (primarily so-called "preview-maps", because they are based on unevaluated data), e.g. one with a click-to-hear facility of the dialect utterance at some place, given some query (so-called "Speaking atlas").
+The goal is to develop a digital dialect atlas, a web interface to the database that will dynamically generate different geo-referenced maps (primarily so-called "preview-maps", that are based on unevaluated data), e.g. one with a click-to-hear facility of the dialect utterance at some place, given some query (so-called "Speaking atlas").
 Currently, the atlas offers preview word maps (see the comprehensive technical description in my paper on preview word map generation in the DMW project).
 This is because as an academy project, it is primarily geared toward the public (i.e., lay users).
 Only later, the atlas will also contain theoretically motivated maps ("preview phenomenon maps" and classical dialect maps).

 Most people don't immediately get the point that "preview map" is an innovative concept that differs in various respects from usual dialect data visualizations.